simon-prog-dev/slbwebsite/README.md

 # slbwebsite
-This page present official files, to present myself as degree, certificat and major works.
+This page present official files, to present myself as degrees, certificats and major works.